steeeeps/cluster/README.md

 cluster
 =======

-cluster for arcgis javascript api
+a simple way for cluster pois in arcgis javascript api